Numerical analysis of a full discretization for stochastic Cahn--Hilliard equation driven by additive noise: Strong convergence rate of full discretization

 \subsection{Strong convergence rate of spectral Galerkin method}

-The main idea of deducing the optimal convergence rates of numerical schemes lies on an interpolation arguments.
-Let us briefly describe it.
-First, we need to obtain the optimal regularity of the exact and numerical solutions in an interpolation space $E_{\theta_1}, \theta_1\in \R,$ which is similar to the idea in Section \ref{sec-pri}.
+The main idea of deducing the optimal convergence rates of numerical schemes lies on interpolation arguments.
+Namely, we first need to obtain the optimal regularity of the exact and numerical solutions in an interpolation space $E_{\theta_1}, \theta_1\in \R$.
 Then we need the optimal convergence rate of the proposed numerical scheme in another interpolation space $E_{\theta_0}$, $\theta_0\in \R$, $\theta_0< \theta_1$.
-By the interpolation inequality, we deduce the optimal convergence rate of the numerical scheme in any interpolation space between $E_{\theta_0}$ and $E_{\theta_1}$.
+By the smoothing effect of the semigroup, we deduce the optimal convergence rate of the numerical scheme in any interpolation space between $E_{\theta_0}$ and $E_{\theta_1}$.